WKÖ-Klacska: The transport industry needs positive signals

 The companies in the mobility industry are more positive when it comes to future expectations for the development of employees.
 Here, more than half of those surveyed expect their number of employees to increase.
 At the same time, however, 4 out of 10 respondents cite labor shortages as the primary obstacle to their business activities, making it the most common obstacle.

 Here, Federal Division Chairman Klacska hopes that the planned new EU driving license directive will have an effect: It provides that young people from the age of 17 can already take their driving test and, according to the concept of “accompanying driving”, can start gaining practical driving experience of cars and trucks .
-“This could eliminate one of the biggest obstacles for young people entering the workforce, namely the gap between the age at which they finish school and the age at which they are allowed to become professional drivers,” says Klacska.
+“This might eliminate one of the biggest obstacles for young people entering the workforce, namely the gap between the age at which they finish school and the age at which they are allowed to become professional drivers,” says Klacska.
 But also simplifications in the red-white-red card and a targeted recruitment of drivers from abroad is necessary to counteract the shortage of workers.

 Questions & contact: